-1. Notified bodies shall satisfy the organisational and general requirements and the quality management, resource and process requirements that are necessary so they are qualified to fulfil their tasks for which they are designated in accordance with this Regulation.
-The requirements to be met by notified bodies are set out in Annex VI.
+1. Notified bodies shall fulfil the tasks for which they are designated in accordance with this Regulation.
+They shall satisfy the organisational and general requirements and the quality management, resource and process requirements that are necessary to fulfil those tasks.
+In particular, notified bodies shall comply with Annex VII.

-In order to meet these requirements, notified bodies shall have permanent availability of sufficient administrative, technical and scientific personnel in accordance with Annex VI, Section 3.1.1 and personnel with relevant clinical expertise in accordance with Annex VI, Section 3.2.4, where possible employed by the notified body itself.
+In order to meet the requirements referred to in the first subparagraph, notified bodies shall have permanent availability of sufficient administrative, technical and scientific personnel in accordance with Section 3.1.1 of Annex VII and personnel with relevant clinical expertise in accordance with Section 3.2.4 of Annex VII, where possible employed by the notified body itself.

-The personnel referred to in Annex VI, Sections 3.2.3 and 3.2.7 shall be employed by the notified body itself and shall not be external experts or be subcontractors.
+The personnel referred to in Sections 3.2.3 and 3.2.7 of Annex VII shall be employed by the notified body itself and shall not be external experts or subcontractors.

-- 1a.
-Notified bodies shall make available and submit upon request, all relevant documentation, including the manufacturer's documentation to the national authority responsible for notified bodies to allow it to conduct its assessment, designation, notification, monitoring and surveillance activities and to facilitate the assessment outlined within this Chapter. - 2.
-In order to ensure the uniform application of the requirements set out in Annex VI, to the extent necessary to resolve issues of divergent interpretation and practical application, the Commission may adopt implementing acts in accordance with Article 88(3).
+- 2. Notified bodies shall make available and submit upon request all relevant documentation, including the manufacturer's documentation, to the authority responsible for notified bodies to allow it to conduct its assessment, designation, notification, monitoring and surveillance activities and to facilitate the assessment outlined in this Chapter. - 3.
+In order to ensure the uniform application of the requirements set out in Annex VII, the Commission may adopt implementing acts, to the extent necessary to resolve issues of divergent interpretation and of practical application.
+Those implementing acts shall be adopted in accordance with the examination procedure referred to in Article 114(3).